Eric Corton: Music

-He also shared the stage with Seasick Steve and the Belgian rockband Triggerfinger at the Pinkpop Festival, being humorously announced as "the most handsome grey man from Holland", by Triggerfinger singer Ruben Blok.
+He also shared the stage with Seasick Steve and the Belgian rockband Triggerfinger at the Pinkpop Festival, being announced as "the most handsome grey man from Holland", by Triggerfinger singer Ruben Blok.

-Eric Corton is co-initiator of Cortonville, a live music platform for Dutch musicians, including albumreviews, interviews, reports, backgrounds, concertregistrations.
-Cortonville also organizes music events and small tours, in which new and coming bands are often given a change to display themselves to bigger audiences they would have had by their own power.
+Eric Corton is co-initiator of Cortonville, a live music platform for Dutch musicians, including album reviews, interviews, reports, backgrounds and concert registrations.
+Cortonville also organizes music events and small tours, in which new and coming bands are often given a change to play to bigger audiences than they normally would.

 Writing

 Eric Corton has a big love for cars.
-He has owned many cars and said about this on Dutch television: I can fall in love with a car, but when I see another one I fall in love with, my current car has to go.
+He has owned many cars and mentioned on Dutch television: I can fall in love with a car, but when I see another one I fall in love with, my current car has to go.
 That's my form of infidelity like a rock star, while I treat my actual wife with a lot more respect and devotion.
-He wrote down a lifetime of stories, following the cars he then possessed, suitably dubbed ‘Eric Corton: Auto-Biography’, which was released in 2013.
+He wrote a book following the cars he owned, suitably dubbed ‘Eric Corton: Auto-Biography’, which was released in 2013.

-He had written a lesser known book before in 2010, named ‘Wilde Wereld’ (which means "wild world"), about African Stories.
-This was Eric's debut as an author and it displays the stories, often very touching of nature, he heard by African children for his work as ambassador for The Red Cross.
+In 2010 he wrote 'Wilde Wereld’ (which means "wild world"), about African Stories.
+This was Eric's debut as an author and it describes stories he heard from African children for his work as ambassador for The Red Cross.

 Trivia

 In 2011 he received the "Pop Media Award".
-The jury described him as a "musician, DJ, program maker, tv-presenter, and an advocate for alternative music on stations that usually don't pay attention to is in particular".
+The jury described him as a "musician, DJ, program maker, tv-presenter, and an advocate for alternative music on stations that usually don't pay attention to it in particular".

 He officially married a couple as a special Civil registry servant.
 He did this in 2007, in the Glass House, after an auction for Serious Request.

-Eric Corton is an official The Red Cross ambassador.
-He travels to Africa to show the Dutch viewers what this year's theme for Serious request is and why it is important.
-This gave him the officious title "mister Serious Request".
+Eric Corton is an ambassador for The Red Cross.
+He travels to Africa to show Dutch viewers what this year's theme for Serious Request is and why it is important.
+This gave him the official title "Mr Serious Request".

 Despite being born in 1969 he works for BNN, which explicitly aims at a teenage and young adult audience.
-Besides hosting shows, he is the voice-over or announcement voice for most of the BNN radio and television shows.
+Besides hosting shows, he is the voice-over or announcement voice for most BNN radio and television shows.

 He was a candidate for the Dutch House of Representatives in 2021 for the GreenLeft party, running as a lijstduwer.
+He also fulfilled the same role in the 2026 Dutch municipal elections in Amsterdam.